-Next stop for us was the local elementary school.
-“How can the church bless you?”
+The next stop for us was the local elementary school.
+“How may the church bless you?”
 Naturally, we expected a polite “no thank you.”
 But we were surprised.
 The school was having trouble getting children in the English Language Learner (ELL) program to come to school in the cold and snowy weather.
 The kids lived just beyond the edge of the busing zone and didn’t qualify to ride the bus.
 Could the church help?
 We asked the congregation and ten people volunteered to drive vans borrowed from local churches and ministries.
 Each school day we began transporting 14 children to school and back.
 The congregation stepped forward and we bought our first van.
 The local school asked the local church for help and, praise God, we worked together to meet the need and then get the kids to school.
 Turns out that the kids who needed rides lived in the apartment complexes at which we were doing outreaches.
-Today we transport over 40 kids every school day.

 Next, we went to some local restaurants.
-“How can the church bless you?”
+“How may the church bless you?”

 The Muslim owner of restaurant was well connected with his Iraqi refugee community.
 “We need furniture,” he replied.
 The call went out to the church and furniture started to fill the lobby.
 Just as quickly it went out to families from Iraq, Burma, and other places.
 Friendships were made.
 Jesus was honored.

 The church became the "go to" place for help with everything from job applications to utilities to translation and even help for resolving disputes.